Table 70: Progesterone Agents

 - appropriate diagnosis; and

-- inadequate response or adverse drug reaction to one or contraindication to all of the following: medroxyprogesterone, norethindrone, progesterone capsule; and
+- inadequate response or adverse reaction to one or contraindication to all of the following: medroxyprogesterone, norethindrone, progesterone capsule; and

 - requested dose is ≤ six doses; and